 I frown.
 “By his what?”

 “There were hundreds of them.
-Ever since he was a little kid, he said, his mother would send them as gifts from different parts of the universe.
+Ever since he was a little kid, he said, his mother would send them as gifts from different parts of the Universe.
 She had to travel a lot and was never home.”

 Her voice is tired and I can tell she’s trying to be brave but is having trouble getting to the meaty part of the story.
 I wait.